In year 10 students have 30 lessons a week, these are allotted as follows:

 Spring term

-Colour photography/ Independent topic
+Colour photography/ independent topic

-Students will start their first independent topic based on ‘Colour’, this will enable them to develop an understanding of how a coursework project is put together and build upon the skills learnt in term one with a bit more freedom to experiment.
+Students will start their first independent topic based on ‘Colour’.
+This will enable them to develop an understanding of how a coursework project is put together and build upon the skills learnt in term one with a bit more freedom to experiment.
 This will run during the first half of the term, the second half students will receive a series of starting points to develop out.

 - Researching photographers